grafana/grafana/docs/sources/dashboards/_index.md

 ## Overview

-A Grafana dashboard is a set of one or more [panels][], organized and arranged into one or more rows, that provide an at-a-glance view of related information.
+A Grafana dashboard is a set of one or more [panels](ref:panels), organized and arranged into one or more rows, that provide an at-a-glance view of related information.
 These panels are created using components that query and transform raw data from a data source into charts, graphs, and other visualizations.

 A data source can be an SQL database, Grafana Loki, Grafana Mimir, or a JSON-based API.
 It can even be a basic CSV file.
 Data source plugins take a query you want answered, retrieve the data from the data source, and reconcile the differences between the data model of the data source and the data model of Grafana dashboards.